SalvatoreSantamaria/working-with-git-branches/readme.md

 Do not use rebase on a public branch.
 You can use rebase to squash multiple commits into 1.

-Check to see which commit to use to start a rebase: `git merge-base <source-branch> <target-branch>` Start the rebase with
+* 1 Check to see which commit to use to start a rebase: `git merge-base <source-branch> <target-branch>`
+* 2 Start the rebase with `git rebase -i <commit-number-here, like ca9e666...>`

-Then git will open the file and show the commits you can work with
+* 3 Then git will open the file and show the commits you can work with
 ```
 pick 34f86e9 Added Notes
 pick ca9e66e Commit 1
 pick d7f8d31 Commit 2
 pick 1061789 Commit 3
 ```
-Change `pick` to `squash` to merge multiple commit in
+* 4 Change `pick` to `squash` to merge multiple commit in

+---

+Cherry pick from other branches to import specific commits into your branch, to do things like
+- getting features needed for your ticket
+- branches not ready to merge yet
+- _note cherry picking does create a duplicate commit_

+* 1 Find the wanted commit with `git log --oneline` or view the log from a different branch with `git log <branch-name>  --online`
+* 2 Checkout the branch where you want to make a copy of the commit with `git checkout <branch-name>`
+* 3  Use the cherry-pick command to append the commit to HEAD with `git cherry-pick <commit>`